danielvartan/mastersthesis/README.md

-This thesis was developed in the [Graduate Program in Modeling Complex Systems (PPG-SCX)](https://sites.usp.br/scx/en/apresentacao/) at the [University of Sao Paulo (USP)](https://www5.usp.br/), under the guidance of [Prof. Dr. Camilo Rodrigues Neto](https://orcid.org/0000-0001-6783-6695).
+This thesis was developed in the [Graduate Program in Modeling Complex Systems (PPG-SCX)](https://sites.usp.br/scx/en/apresentacao/) at the [University of Sao Paulo (USP)](https://www5.usp.br/), under the supervision of [Prof. Dr. Camilo Rodrigues Neto](https://orcid.org/0000-0001-6783-6695).

 Financial support was provided by the [Coordination for the Improvement